 Join our Family!

 Subscribers receive our exclusive monthly newsletter packed with valuable parenting resources for moms of babies and toddlers.
 You’ll receive positive parenting tips, nutritious meal planning ideas, simple, stress-free activities, as well as our 30 Days of Easy Family Dinner Ideas Cheatsheet – all for free!

 While electronic toys can be a great distraction for a few minutes while you prep dinner, you shouldn’t rely on these toys as learning tools.
 Any toy that “talks” to your baby should be used minimally.
 Studies suggest that in order to reap the full benefits of these types of electronic toys, parents need to guide their kids while using them.

 Of course, if the point of these toys is to use them as a distraction, then we can’t be sitting there guiding them through it.
 That’s why it’s best to use them in moderation.
-For the record, I am not supermom and I am not perfect, and Harper has some really neat LeapFrog and Fisher-Price electronic toys that she likes to play with from time-to-time.
+For the record, I am not supermom and I am not perfect, and our kids have some really neat LeapFrog and Fisher-Price electronic toys that they like to play with from time-to-time.
 My point here is that ultimately, babies and toddlers learn social cues, conversational rules, and the majority of their vocabulary through listening to mom and dad talk and interact with them, not from playing with toys.

 4. Go Screen-Free

 This is similar to #3, except this involves devices such as phones, tablets, and TVs.
 Click here to read the full explanation from the American Academy of Pediatrics.
 You’d be surprised what they have to say!